-With 5 albums to his credit, Regina folk-rocker Glenn Sutter (sue-ter) is a familiar part of the Saskatchewan music scene.
-With 5 albums to his credit, he is known for honest, intelligent songs about nature, love, and the human condition, with lyrics that leave a smile.
-Whether he’s playing solo guitar or piano or with his band Rivertime, his songs touch on shared joys and truths, until it feels like you’re catching up with an old friend.
-Informed by his background in science - he has a Phd in Biology - and a program he runs called Songs for Nature, he often writes about the storms that rumble through our troubled times, but he also shows us the sunrise and what it means to be resilient.
+With 5 albums to his credit, Regina folk-rocker Glenn Sutter (sue-ter) is known for his honest, intelligent songs about nature, love, and the human condition.
+Whether he’s playing solo or with his band Rivertime, his songs touch on shared joys and truths, until it feels like you’re catching up with an old friend.
+Informed by his background in science - he has a Phd in Biology - and a program he runs called Songs for Nature, he often writes about the storms that rumble through life, but he also shows us the sunrise and what it means to be resilient.

 - Sep/19 - Release of In Rivertime album, with feature interviews on Global, CTV Regina and Saskatoon, and CBC Saskatchewan Weekend